abhijit-c/LatinTranslations/Georgics/src/book4.md

   meter it must be *īs*, not *is*.

-      In the beginning a residence and a station ought to be sought for the bees, so that to it there is neither entrances for winds (for the winds prevent them to bring their food(s) to home) nor sheep and the butting young goats leaping on flowers, or wandering young cow knocking aside dew from the plain and wearing away the growing grass.
+      In the beginning a residence and a station ought to be sought for the bees, so that to it neither are there entrences for winds (for the winds prevent them to bring their food(s) to home) nor sheep and the butting young goats leaping on flowers, or wandering young cow knocking aside dew from the plain and wearing away the growing grass.

-First seek a settled home for your bees, whither the winds may find no access – for the winds let them not carry home their food – where no ewes or sportive kids may trample the flowers, nor straying heifer brush off the dew from the mead and bruise the spring blade.

 | *absint et picti squalentia terga lacerti*
 | *pinguibus a stabulis, meropesque aliaeque volucres*